ipregistry/ipregistry-python/README.md

 [![PyPI](https://img.shields.io/pypi/v/ipregistry)](https://pypi.org/project/ipregistry/)

 This is the official Python client library for the [Ipregistry](https://ipregistry.co) IP geolocation and threat data API, allowing you to lookup your own IP address or specified ones.
-Responses include more than 50 data points including location, currency, timezone, threat information, and more.
+Responses return up to 65 data points including location, currency, timezone, threat information, and more.

 ## Getting Started